 - Keeping a diary of drinking behavior and any consequences of it.

 - Undergoing an initial 30-day abstinence period to experience the positives of not drinking.

 - Being mindful of drinking after the abstinence stint and developing personal rules.

 5. Secular Organization for Sobriety

-Another secular-based mutual support group, SOS was begun by James Christopher, who attempted to complete 12-step program to beat his drinking problem, but was put off by the overarching role of the “higher power” and its function of faith as sobriety.
-Knowing he likely wasn’t the only one to experience such discomfort, Christopher started SOS as an alternative support group that didn’t stake sobriety on religious convictions.
+Another secular alternative to AA and the 12 Steps, SOS was begun by James Christopher, who attempted to complete 12-step program to beat his drinking problem, but was put off by the overarching role of the “higher power” and its function of faith as sobriety.
+Knowing he likely wasn’t the only one to experience such discomfort, Christopher started SOS as an alternative support group to AA that didn’t stake sobriety on religious convictions.

 Talk to American Addiction Centers about getting sober